Entwicklung von numerischen und experimentellen Methoden zur Bestimmung der Rolldämpfung

 Different RANS-methods are applied to estimate the viscose effects of roll damping.
 For validation of the numerical results model tests are carried out at the Potsdam Model Basin and in the wind tunnel of the TUHH.

 The estimated results will be implemented in different mathematical models in order to achieve the best approximation of roll damping coefficients in sea keeping simulations based on potential flow methods.

 As today's roll damping coefficients are still based on measurements for hull forms from the early 1980s, the results of this project will lead to big progress in quality and accuracy of sea keeping simulations in the early stage of ship design.

-The project is funded by the Federal Ministry of Economics and Technology (BMWi) by resolution of the German Bundestag.
+Funded by the Federal Ministry of Economics and Technology (BMWi) by resolution of the German Bundestag.

 Dipl.-Phys.
 Uwe Gietz

 Dipl.-Ing.
 Sven Handschel

 Dr.-Ing.
 Volker Müller